GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 ordinary value input: its value flows, the attributes on its wire do not.

-Everything else about authoring is unchanged.
+The rest of the authoring surface composes.
 Categories, per-parameter doc comments, `#[default]`, `#[hard]`, `#[expose]`, widget overrides, and the kernel dialects (`Result<_, Interrupt>` with `?`, `GPoll` returns, async sources) all compose with the forms above.